eficode/robotframework-oxygen/DEVGUIDE.md

             return test_suite
 ```

-Next we can update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_percentage`:
+Next, we can update the unit tests in `locusthandler/tests/test_locust.py` to test that the pass value is calculated correctly depending on the value of `failure_percentage`:

 ```
 from unittest import TestCase